christina-de-martinez/roast-my-code/README.md

 ## How It Works

-The AI Code Reviewer GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to the OpenAI API.
+The Roast My Code GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to the OpenAI API.
 It then generates review comments based on the AI's response and adds them to the pull request.

+This is a fork of [freeedcom/ai-codereviewer](https://github.com/freeedcom/ai-codereviewer) and I can't take any credit for how it works.
+My main contribution was some silly prompt engineering :)

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests to improve the AI Code Reviewer GitHub Action.
+Please feel free to submit issues or pull requests.

 Let the maintainer generate the final package (`yarn build` & `yarn package`).